gkapfham/seed/README.md

-# :seedling: SEED: Educational Discussions with Software Engineers
+# SEED: Educational Discussions with Software Engineers

 SEED is a Python 3 program that analyzes and visualizes a data set for the [SEED Project](http://www.cs.allegheny.edu/sites/gkapfham/seed/) created by [Gregory